noahsc0tt/dotfiles/.config/taskell/lists/td.md

 ## To Do

-- look at logic coursework
-- get mockito set up
+- washing
+- ask dad about octopus bills
+- book haircut

 ## Doing